Applied Mathematics

 1. Fill out the declaration program plan in ASK.
 This is easy to change later, so it is fine if you put something that you are unsure about.

-1. Decide whether you want to be advised within APMA or CS.
-This decision has no real bearing on your concentration (and you can change it in the future), but may be important to you if you feel more at home (or want to feel more at home) in one of the departments.
+1. Decide whether you want to be advised within APMA or within Bio-Med.
+This decision has no real bearing on your concentration (and you can change it in the future), but it may affect the expertise of your advisor.

-2. If you want to be advised within CS, then follow the instructions for declaring a CS concentration here.
-Indicate a faculty member from CS as your preferred concentration advisor, or contact Professor Thomas Doeppner to discuss the choice of concentration advisor.
+2. If you want to be advised within CS, then select CS as your preferred department for advising and follow the instructions for declaring a CS concentration here

-3. If you want to be advised within APMA, then follow the instructions above for declaring APMA or APMA-Bio.
-Make sure you choose a preferred advisor from APMA.
+3. If you want to be advised within APMA, then select APMA as your preferred department for advising and follow the instructions above for declaring APMA.

 1. Decide whether you want to be advised within APMA or Econ.
-This decision has no real bearing on your concentration (and you can change it in the future), but may be important to you if you feel more at home (or want to feel more at home) in one of the departments.
+This decision has no real bearing on your concentration (and you can change it in the future), but it may affect the expertise of your advisor.

-2. If you want to be advised within Econ, then follow the instructions for declaring an Econ concentration here.
-(In short: Prepare your declaration in ASK and then visit the office hours of an Econ concentration advisor.)
+2. If you want to be advised within Econ, then select an Economics professor as your preferred advisor and follow the instructions for declaring an Econ concentration here

-3. If you want to be advised within APMA, then follow the instructions above for declaring APMA or APMA-Bio.
-Make sure you choose a preferred advisor from APMA.
+3. If you want to be advised within APMA, then choose Duncan Steeples as your preferred advisor, and follow the instructions above for declaring APMA.

 Concentration requirements